1971 Atlantic hurricane season: Hurricane Beth

-Tropical Depression Seven
+Tropical Storm Seven

-On August 12, a tropical depression developed southwest of Fort Myers, Florida.
-It quickly moved ashore, reaching Lake Okeechobee before looping to the northwest.
+On August 12, a tropical depression developed off the coast of Florida.
+It quickly moved ashore after strengthening to a tropical storm, reaching Lake Okeechobee before looping to the northwest.
 While moving across the state, it dropped heavy rainfall of around 10 in along the west coast.
 In Pinellas Park, the heavy rains led to flash flooding that forced 200 families from their house, including one that required evacuation from a helicopter.
-Damage in the region was estimated at $250,000 (1971 USD$, USD).
+Damage in the region was estimated at $250,000 (1971 USD, USD).

-The depression emerged into the Gulf of Mexico on August 15 near Tampa, and later turned to the northeast ahead of an upper-level low.
-On August 16, it intensified as it moved ashore near Cedar Key, where hurricane-force wind gusts were briefly observed.
-The depression dissipated on August 17 over South Carolina, although in that state it produced its heaviest rainfall, totaling 14.11 in in Sullivan's Island.
+The depression emerged into the Gulf of Mexico on August 15 near Tampa, and later turned to the northeast ahead of an upper-level low..
+The depression remained weak as it meandered off the Southeast coast and dissipating on August 17 near the Delmarva Peninsula.
+In South Carolina, it produced its heaviest rainfall, totaling 14.11 in in Sullivan's Island.
 In nearby Savannah, Georgia, the rainfall forced about 100 families from their houses in low-lying areas.
 The remnants continued northeastward through the Mid-Atlantic States and New England, crossing into Canada on August 20.

 Tropical Storm Chloe

-A tropical wave moved off the coast of Africa on August 13, moving westward for several days before organizing into a tropical depression on August 18 about 460 mi east of Barbados.
+A tropical wave moved off the coast of Africa on August 13, moving westward for several days before organizing into a tropical depression on August 18 about 400 mi east of Barbados.
 It quickly moved through the Lesser Antilles, where it produced wind gusts up to 58 mph.
 The cyclone also dropped heavy rainfall up to 6 in on Barbados and Martinique.
 After entering the eastern Caribbean Sea, the depression intensified into Tropical Storm Chloe on August 20.
-About 18 hours after attaining tropical storm status, Chloe quickly strengthened to peak winds of 65 mph about 215 mi (345 km) south of the Mona Passage, as reported by reconnaissance aircraft.
+About 18 hours after attaining tropical storm status, Chloe quickly strengthened to peak winds of 60 mph about 215 mi (345 km) south of the Mona Passage, as reported by reconnaissance aircraft.

 After reaching peak intensity, Chloe began weakening as it turned to the west-southwest, and late on August 22, it was downgraded to a tropical depression as a weakening ridge to its north cut off the low-level inflow.
 For several days it continued generally westward, gradually losing organization.
 While passing south of Jamaica, the storm prompted the evacuation of the SS Hope, a hospital ship, at Kingston.
-On August 25, Chloe moved ashore in Belize as a weak tropical depression, and dissipated shortly thereafter without ever having caused significant damage or deaths.
+Late on August 24, Chloe dissipated about 65 mi east of San Pedro Town, Belize.
 The remnants of Chloe later spawned Hurricane Lily in the eastern Pacific Ocean.